Chapter 7 : Resistance

 “What’s that stinking Slytherin bitch doing in here?” demanded Seamus.

 “Don’t you tell me to shut up, Goldstein.
-I didn’t see you take much risk last year while the rest of us were being beaten into a pulp.”
+I didn’t see you take much risk last year while the rest of us were taking beatings.”

 “Shut it, all of you,” commanded Neville.